 - An average grade of B+ or better for the first 2 terms in the Old English sequence (ENG 528, 529).
 The Old English sequence fulfills several requirements at once: in addition to fulfilling the reading competence language requirement, the sequence courses count as "approved seminars," and one of those courses may fulfill the pre-1500 distribution requirement. - A grade of B or better in the last term of a 2-year language course or a grade of B or better in an approved 300-, 500-, or 600-level literature course with readings in the target language. - A grade of B or better in SPAN 228, a course for heritage learners of Spanish. - Scoring at the specified percentile or better on the College Level Examination Program (CLEP) Foreign Language Test.
 CLEP is administered by the Testing Center.
 The minimum scores are 59 for French, 60 for German, and 63 for Spanish, on a scale of 20-80. - Passing the Toronto Medieval Latin exam, MA level. - Passing the University of Wisconsin-Madison Continuing Studies Reading and Translation Course, taught online during the summer.
 These courses start in May and are fee based.
-Courses must be passed with a B or better. - Computer Languages: If you are interested in a computer language option, it is best to discuss this with a digital humanities specialist before proposing the option to the Director of Graduate Studies. - A computer programming language could count as a 2nd language for a PhD student completing "reading competency" of 2 non-English languages, not as a "high proficiency".
-If you are interested in using a computer language to meet the reading competence requirement, consult the Director of Graduate Studies.
+Courses must be passed with a B or better. - Competence in American Sign Language (ASL) or a computer language can fulfill the language requirement at reading competence level.
+ASL courses are offered in the College of Education, 2 full years of ASL are required. - Computer Languages: If you are interested in a computer language option, it is best to discuss this with a digital humanities specialist before proposing the option to the Director of Graduate Studies.
 The availability of computer languages is perpetually in flux.
-The student may need to do some research to determine the options that best fit their interests and are available at the time. - Taking 2 of the 3 following computer science courses at UO with a grade of B or better would constitute reading competence: CS110, CS 111, CS 122.
-Or these 2 computer science courses at UO with a grade of C or better: CS 210 + 211. - A digital humanities option would be to take a combination of DHSI and/or HILT through Programming 4 Humanists.
-This would be excellent training for the digital humanities, but it may be expensive.
+You may need to do some research to determine the best available options.

+➤ Taking 2 of the 3 following computer science courses at UO with a grade of B or better would constitute reading competence: CS110, CS 111, CS 122.
+Or these 2 computer science courses at UO with a grade of C or better: CS 210 + 211.

+➤ A digital humanities option would be to take a combination of DHSI and/or HILT through "Programming 4 Humanists."